Employment

 • Excellent salary packaging benefits

-You will hold a tertiary qualification in Social Work, Human Services, Psychology, Social Sciences or comparable qualification OR substantial demonstrated experience in similar service delivery; have a current Queensland driver’s license and you must hold a current Working with Children Positive Notice (blue card) prior to commencing.
+You will possess a tertiary qualification in Nursing, Social Work, Psychology or Occupational Therapy or similar, and/or substantial relevant work experience; have a current Queensland driver’s license, complete a criminal history clearance check and you must hold a current Working with Children Positive Notice (blue card) prior to commencing.

 Apply for a blue card or exemption card | Your rights, crime and the law | Queensland Government (www.qld.gov.au)